 - Can I be in the music department and still do athletics and co-curriculars?
 Yes!
 Most of our students do; in fact, there are very few (if any) clubs or sports at NHS that don’t feature at least a few music students.
 Many of our most successful and committed students not only participate in athletics and co-curriculars but serve as team captains and club officers.

 - Can I be in more than one music class?
 Yes!
-We frequently have students enroll in more than one ensemble class (one of the wind bands and one of the jazz ensembles is a particularly common example), an ensemble class and Theory/Appreciation, or Theory and Appreciation at the same time.
+We frequently have students enroll in more than one ensemble class (one of the wind bands and one of the jazz ensembles, or one band and one chorus, are particularly common examples) at the same time.
 A couple of students each year take three music courses–especially those planning on studying music at the college level–but this is only allowed if the student is fulfilling all of their other academic requirements.
 Contact your guidance counselor if you have any questions.